JMA Ventures settles lawsuit and clears major obstacle in the development of Homewood Mountain Resort

 "I am proud that JMA Ventures has often been recognized for our sensitivity to the environment and for our work on Homewood Mountain Resort.
 As an integral part of the West Shore community we have always held a genuine commitment to maintaining our natural resources and the pristine beauty of Lake Tahoe," said Art Chapman, founder of JMA Ventures, LLC.

-JMA Ventures was recently honored with the 2013 Governor’s Environmental and Economic Leadership Award for its exceptional work on watershed management at Homewood Mountain Resort.
+JMA Ventures was honored with the 2013 Governor’s Environmental and Economic Leadership Award for its exceptional work on watershed management at Homewood Mountain Resort.
 Because of JMA’s innovative approach to handling erosion at Homewood Mountain Resort – a project which began in 2006 – nearly five miles of unpaved on-mountain roads have been removed and the land has been restored.
 This has resulted in a 41 percent reduction in the amount of sediment that runs off the mountain into Lake Tahoe, contributing significantly to restoring the lake’s famed clarity.
 A Watershed Management Guidebook has been created based on the work at Homewood, providing tools and identifying best practices for other Lake Tahoe-area land managers and ski industry operators.

 "The award recognizes the creative solutions and transformative results that Californians are achieving on some of our most significant environmental challenges," said Matt Rodriquez, California Secretary for Environmental Protection.
 "Their successful approaches demonstrate that we can create a sustainable environment while also promoting a vibrant economy."

-Earlier this year JMA was also recognized for its environmental stewardship, when the company was given the Golden Eagle Award, the highest environmental honor given annually by the National Ski Areas Association (NSAA).
+In 2014 JMA was also recognized for its environmental stewardship, when the company was given the Golden Eagle Award, the highest environmental honor given annually by the National Ski Areas Association (NSAA).
 The organization ranked Homewood among an exclusive group of environmentally responsible and forward-thinking resorts.
 The watershed work is part of an overall environmental mission at Homewood.
 In addition to a recycling program and multiple alternative transportation initiatives, future development at Homewood is designed to the LEED for Neighborhood Development Gold certification standard, one of the highest categories offered by the Leadership for Energy and Environmental Design (LEED) for Neighborhood Development Program.